Davis Islands (Tampa): About Davis Islands

 Davis Islands is also home to Peter O. Knight Airport and Davis Island Yacht Club.
 Also on the Islands are the Marjorie Park Municipal Yacht Basin & Marjorie Park at 115 Columbia Drive and the Seaplane Basin just South of the Airport.
 Marjorie Park was donated to the City of Tampa and named by Davis after his wife Marjorie Merritt Davis.

 With a canal fully separating a portion of the island from the rest of it, Davis Islands is technically an archipelago, hence the plural form "Islands" in its name.
 Originally, Davis Islands consisted of three islands.
 With the construction of the airport, however, the end of one canal was filled in to make enough land area for a runway, connecting the two largest islands at their southern ends and reducing the archipelago's island count to two.

-Nearly all streets on the island are named after bodies of water or islands.
-They are loosely arranged in alphabetical order, beginning with Adalia Avenue (the first street crossed after arriving on the island from the only bridge that connects it to the mainland) and ending with Severn Avenue, the street farthest away from the bridge that leads to the main island's southernmost point, on which the Davis Island Yacht Club is situated.
-There are no traffic lights on Davis Islands.

 History

 Davis Islands was built upon two man-made islands atop two small natural islands formerly known as "Little Grassy Key" and "Big Grassy Key" at the mouth of the Hillsborough River.
 The islands were built from mud dredged from the bottom of Tampa Bay in the 1920s and expanded.
 This dredge-and-fill operation was undertaken at the height of the Florida Land Boom by developer and Tampa native D. P. Davis.
 Davis then purchased all the dredged land for $350,000.
 He planned a resort community with three hotels, nine-hole golf course, airport, and swimming pool.
 D.P.
 Davis then sold 306 of the original lots for $1,683,582.
 The development stalled when the Florida land boom of the early 1920s wound down, and Davis was mysteriously lost at sea while making a transatlantic voyage in October 1926.

 Many of the original Mediterranean-style structures are still standing and have received national Historic Designation, as well as local protections.
 Buildings of note include the Palace of Florence and Mirasol.
 Today Davis Islands is a mix of residential and retail areas.
 Most predominant today is an eclectic mix of architectural styles because of the slowdown in development in the 1930s.